csiro-data-school/hpc/_episodes/04-Running_jobs.md

 special comment is `#SBATCH`.
 Anything following the `#SBATCH` comment is interpreted as an instruction to the scheduler.

 Let's illustrate this by example.
-By default, a job's name is the name of the script, but the `-J` option can be used to change the name of a job.
+By default, a job's name is the name of the script, but the `--job-name=` option can be used to change the name of a job.

 Submit the following job (`sbatch example-job.sh`):

 ~~~
 #!/bin/bash
-#SBATCH -J new_name
+#SBATCH --job-name=new_name

 echo 'This script is running on:'
 hostname